-This site is currently under construction - please check back in Fall 2013!
+This site is currently under construction - please check back for updates!

 As one of the most comprehensive research centers of paleontology in North America, we are recognized internationally for research on fossil invertebrates, vertebrates, and plants.